dynamoose/dynamoose/PENDING_CHANGELOG.md

 ### Bug Fixes

+- Fixed bug where using `model` as an attribute name in your Schema would cause random TypeMismatch errors.

 ### Documentation

 - Dynamoose's website now respects your OS color theme preference instead of always defaulting to light mode.